openstack/diskimage-builder/README.md

 * disk-image-get-kernel filename : Extract the appropriate kernel and ramdisk to use when doing PXE boot using filename as the image for a machine.

-* flavours can be found in the top level flavours directory.
+* elements can be found in the top level elements directory.

 Why?
 ----